benvonh/nivem/README.md

 sudo nixos-rebuild switch --flake ~/nivem#your-config
 ```

 You may omit `#your-config` to default to `$HOST`.
-Also note that this NixOS setup imports Home Manager directly.
+Note that this NixOS setup imports Home Manager internally.

 :warning: Make sure to change personal settings such as Git username and hardware modules.
 </details>